hpcresearchanddevelopment/patternmatching/README.md

 </p>

-<p>Also, instructions on how to enumerate a pattern on the pruned graph are available on the readme page.
-The last step in the execution actually enumerate the pattern in the background graph.</p>
+<h2>Enumeration</h2>
+<p>For the Tree pattern in this example, the last step in the execution enumerates the pattern in the pruned graph.
+The input for enumeration is the last entry in the file examples/rmat_log2_tree_pattern/0/pattern_non_local_constraint.
+Here, the same NLCC code walks the full template with work aggregation turned off.</p>